 **Players:** Teqvoly is typically played by two teams of two players (doubles).

-Objective: The objective is to hit the ball over the net so that it bounces once on your opponent's side of the Teqball table, making it difficult for them to return.
+**Objective:** The goal is to hit the ball over the net so that it bounces once on your opponent's side of the Teqball table, making it challenging for them to return.

-No Contact: Players are forbidden from touching the table or their opponents during play.
+**No Contact:** Players are not allowed to touch the table or their opponents during play.

 **Serving**